julienfastre/docker-sogo/README.md

 # Use with care and contribute to Inverse Inc

-This image is still experimental.
-Use with care.
+This image is in use in a organization of 80 people, without any known problem (except when we migrated from 2.3 to 3.2, see above).

 Since July 2016, Inverse Inc. [ask for some support](https://sogo.nu/nc/support/faq/article/why-production-packages-required-a-support-contract-from-inverse.html) to provide debian packages.
 This should help them to increase their investments in SOGo.
 If you can afford [this](https://sogo.nu/support/index_new.html#/commercial), you should consider getting support on Inverse Inc.